East-Antarctic-Atlantis-model/EADocumentation/Calibration_notes.md

 ![alt text](image-1.png)

 Increasing KLYS_PPL to 0.003 caused PPL to spike, and PPL to drop to 0 at the beginning of the run.
 I changed KLYS_PPL to 0.0015; decreasing KLYS_PPL might be a way to prevent initial spike in PPL biomass?

+### 19-04-2024: Primary production balancging
+Methodical approach to balancig competition for resources between PPS and PPL - compile list of relevant parameters for growth and mortality of primary producer groups, and compare outcomes.
+#### Relevant parameters:
+-